maxbarnas/sigkill.dk/me/wms.md

 [literate Haskell](https://en.wikipedia.org/wiki/Literate_programming)
 (if you check the Mousetoxin link, you'll find it's a PDF - the actual source has been lost).
 It worked quite well, and I used it for a couple of years.
-About a year later, I did switch to [xmonad](https://xmonad.org/) to fit in with the rest of the Haskell community, although I did end up [writing an entire programming language](../projects/sindre) just so I could write a few tools (like [gsmenu](../projects/gsmenu)) for interacting with it.
+I did eventually switch to [xmonad](https://xmonad.org/) to fit in with the rest of the Haskell community, although I also ended up [writing an entire programming language](../projects/sindre) just so I could write a few tools (like [gsmenu](../projects/gsmenu)) for interacting with it.
 It made sense at the time, but in retrospect it was a bit silly.